 For the purposes of this assessment a predicted noise level of 70 dB(A) and above is classed as a severe impact, particularly where those heritage places were otherwise located in a tranquil rural or bushland location.
-The N70 contour is typically used to assess day-time noise impacts.
 Other factors that may affect the severity of noise related impact relate to the frequency of flights (and therefore frequency of disturbance) and whether or not flights occur at night when background noise in rural areas is at its lowest.
-The assessment also took into consideration the predicted maximum noise levels (including those below 70 dB(A)) as well as other factors in addition to noise, such as visual intrusion.